Sunday, March 28, 2010

 ( Mela Patt Bhaderwah ..
 Photo Dharam Kant Dogra )

 A motorable road has now been completed to connect Bhaderwah with Basholi.
-A bridge on river Ravi at Basholi has connected this area with Pathankote.
-Kishtawar- Bhaderwah road is operational since last 50 years.
-A road also links Kishtwar with Anantnag now (Via Simthan pass) .Thus this area now comes on the alternate connectivity to Kashmir via Pathankote.
-That opens flood gates of tourism for this area.
+A bridge on the river Ravi at Basholi has connected this area with Pathankote.
+The Kishtawar- Bhaderwah road has been operational for the last 50 years.
+A road also links Kishtwar with Anantnag now (Via Simthan pass) .
+Thus, this area now comes on the alternate connectivity to Kashmir via Pathankote.
+That opens the floodgates of tourism for this area.
 This position qualifies Bha

 People in Bhaderwah town are generally well educated.
 Most of them are teachers (in colleges, schools and universities), doctors, lawyers and engineers.
-Bhaderwah has a degree college in the town imparting quality education since the early fifties of the last century.
+Bhaderwah has a degree college in the town, imparting quality education since the early fifties of the last century.
 The University of Jammu has also established an off-site campus at Bhaderwah.
 Kashmiri culture and language are widespread in the entire Doda and adjoining Kishtwar districts of the state.
 Bhaderwah is to be developed as a Gateway to the State’s Tourism.

 And then Abdul Qudoos Rasa Javidani (1901-1979), an eminent poet from this area, wrote his poems both in Urdu and the Kashmiri language.
-Rasa belonged to a family which had migrated fromthe village of Kadipora in Anantnag (Kashmir) to Bhadarwah.
+Rasa belonged to a family which had migrated from the village of Kadipora in Anantnag (Kashmir) to Bhadarwah.
 I end this post with lines from a beautiful Gazal of this poet.
-This Gazal has been sung soulfully by well-known Kashmiri singer Raj Begum Sahiba.
+This Gazal has been sung soulfully by the well-known Kashmiri singer Raj Begum Sahiba.

 “Masharaavthhuss janaana Tche Kurr yaad Peymoy Baa,